 A person aged 16 or 17 may apply to a judge or a magistrate for an order granting permission to marry a particular person of marriageable age (s 12).

-Where an under-age person seeks an order from a judge or a magistrate giving permission for the marriage, the judge or magistrate must be satisfied that there are “exceptional and unusual circumstances”.
+Where an under-age person seeks a court order giving permission for the marriage, the judge or magistrate must be satisfied that there are “exceptional and unusual circumstances”.
 Pregnancy is not a guarantee of obtaining an order.
 The court may look at the degree of maturity, length of the relationship, financial situation and degree of current independence.
 If an order is made, the marriage must take place within three months of that order.

 Young people under the age of 18 must have the consent of their parents or guardians before they can marry (see the schedule to the Marriage Act for the identity of the person to give consent in the case of ex-nuptial children, adopted children or where the parents are divorced or dead).